Ezus-Software/ezusAPIDocumentation/source/index.html.md

 ## POST packages_upsert

-Update a package record if the provided reference do matches one of the package references in your account, otherwise create a new package record with the provided reference (or with a random one if no reference is provided).
+Update a package record if the provided reference does match one of the package references in your account, otherwise create a new package record with the provided reference (or with a random one if no reference is provided).

 ```javascript
 const axios = require("axios");